morawskim/morawskim/README.md

 A senior full stack developer from Poland.

-I have certificates from PHP (Zend), Symfony 5, Linux (LPIC-1) and Docker (Docker Certified Associate).
+I have certificates from PHP (Zend), Symfony 5, Linux (LPIC-1), Docker (Docker Certified Associate) and AWS (AWS Certified Developer).
 I have been involved in architecting and developing a backend system.
 I bring 10 years of experience in software engineering.
 For 4 years I am also engaged in Docker, Gitlab CI/CD, and React.js.